-We use \texttt{MultiNest} to evaluate the Bayesian evidence for the models and establish parameter constraints, and to roughly identify the global maximum likelihood region of parameter space.
-The features model best-fit parameters and $\ln \mathcal{L}$ are then obtained with the help of the \texttt{CosmoMC} minimization algorithm, taking narrow priors around the \texttt{MultiNest} best fit.
-For the parameters of the features models, we assign flat prior probabilities.
-The prior ranges are listed in Table~\ref{tab:features_priors}.
-Note that throughout this section, for the sake of maximizing sensitivity to very sharp features, the unbinned (``bin1") versions of the high-$\ell$ TT and TT,TE,EE likelihoods are used instead of the standard, binned versions.
+We use \texttt{MultiNest} to evaluate the Bayesian evidence for the models, establish parameter constraints, and roughly identify the global maximum likelihood region of parameter space.
+The features model best-fit parameters and $\ln \mathcal{L}$ are then obtained with the help of the \texttt{CosmoMC} minimization algorithm taking narrow priors around the \texttt{MultiNest} best fit.
+We assign flat prior probabilities to the parameters of the features models with prior ranges listed in Table~\ref{tab:features_priors}.
+Note that throughout this section for the sake of maximizing sensitivity to very sharp features, the unbinned (``bin1") versions of the high-$\ell$ TT and TT,TE,EE likelihoods are used instead of the standard binned versions.

-Since the features considered here can lead to broad distortions of the CMB angular power spectrum degenerate with the late-time cosmological parameters \citep{Miranda:2013wxa}, in all cases we simultaneously vary primordial parameters and all the $\Lambda$CDM parameters, but we keep the foreground parameters fixed to their best-fit values for the power-law base $\Lambda$CDM model.
+Since the features considered here can lead to broad distortions of the CMB angular power spectrum degenerate with the late time cosmological parameters \citep{Miranda:2013wxa}, in all cases we simultaneously vary primordial parameters and all the $\Lambda$CDM parameters, but keep the foreground parameters fixed to their best-fit values for the power-law base $\Lambda$CDM model.

-We present the Bayes factors with respect to the power-law base $\Lambda$CDM model and the improvement in $\chi^2_\mathrm{eff}$ over the power-law model in Table~\ref{tab:features_results}.
-For our choice of priors, none of the features models are preferred over a power-law spectrum.
+We present the Bayes factors with respect to the power-law base $\Lambda$CDM model and the improvement in the effective $\chi^2$ over the power-law model in Table~\ref{tab:features_results}.
+For our choice of priors, none of the features models is preferred over a power-law spectrum.
 The best-fit power spectra are plotted in Fig.~\ref{fig:featuresspectra}.
-While the cutoff and step model best fits reproduce the large-scale suppression at $\ell \approx 20$--30 also obtained by direct power spectrum reconstruction in Sect.~\ref{sec:pk}, the oscillation models prefer relatively high frequencies that are beyond the resolution of the reconstruction methods.
+While the cutoff and step model best fits reproduce the large-scale suppression at $\ell \approx 20$--30 also obtained by direct power spectrum reconstruction in Sect.~\ref{sec:pk}, the oscillation models prefer relatively high frequencies beyond the resolution of the reconstruction methods.